TagSpaces as Evernote alternative

 TagSpaces is an application for managing and organizing of files.
 In this article I will explain how TagSpaces can be used for achieving some typical Evernote use cases such as:

-• Saving web pages and other digital artefacts
+- Saving web pages and other digital artifacts

-• Distributing the collected artefacts across different devices such as smart phones and tablets
+- Distributing the collected artifacts across different devices such as smart phones and tablets

 As you can see, the variety of applications supporting MHT export makes the collecting of data from many input channels very easy.Currently for saving things from the web I am using the following directory structure on my local drive.
 As you see the files are organized in a flat folder hierarchy, I create for every month a new folder with this naming pattern YYYYMM e.g. 201211 for November 2012.
 The "month" folders are then placed in the "year" folders (pattern YYYY).